Art of the Aloha Shirt: Keoni of Hawaii, 1938–51

-Art of the Aloha Shirt is curated by Dale Hope, a Hawaiian native and second generation veteran of the garment industry who authored the definitive book on the subject, The Aloha Shirt: Spirit of the Islands, in 2000.
-Much of the work draws from the collection of Dan Eskenazi, which offers viewers the opportunity to see Aloha shirts from a designer’s perspective, as well as excellent vintage examples of the finished product.
+Art of the Aloha Shirt is curated by Dale Hope, who was born and raised in Hawaii.
+He is a second-generation veteran of the garment industry that authored the definitive book on the subject, The Aloha Shirt: Spirit of the Islands, in 2000.
+Much of the work draws from a private collection of material that provides visitors the opportunity to view Aloha shirts from a designer’s perspective, as well as excellent vintage examples of the finished product.

 Art of the Aloha Shirt: Keoni of Hawaii, 1938–51 is touring September 2018 through August 2023.
 The dates below reflect seven-week exhibition periods.
 Dates are subject to change; please contact MoreArt@maaa.org or (800) 473-3872 x208/209 for current availability.

 - September 1, 2018–January 7, 2019 National Museum of the Pacific War

 - January 28–March 16, 2019 City of Carlsbad, William D Cannon Art Gallery

 - April 6–May 25, 2019 Temple Railroad and Heritage Center